 These Textile & Apparel Studies colleges are most popular for a reason.
 Click on their profiles and check out what other areas they are highly ranked in.

 Seeking the best of the best?
 Look into Savannah College of Art and Design to obtain your degree in Textile & Apparel Studies.
 The location in a big city is tremendous for young people seeking ample chances for networking, experience, and life.

 Ohio State University - Main Campus is among your top options if you want to study Textile & Apparel Studies.
+Textile Studies majors from Ohio State University - Main Campus earn a boost of about 17.3% above the average earnings of Textile Studies graduates.
 With over 20,000 students, Ohio State University - Main Campus is among the largest schools in the country.

 It's hard to find a better school than University of Delaware if you wish to pursue Textile & Apparel Studies as a major.
-After graduating, Textile Studies students generally earn around $40,465 at the beginning of their careers.
+University of Delaware Textile & Apparel Studies students receive 46.4% more than the average Textile Studies grad.
 This school is located in the suburban area of Newark, Delaware, near to shops and other amusement.

 Study hard for your SAT; the average score of applicants to U of Delaware is 1,170.
 This school offers graduate degree programs for students who would like to proceed after earning a bachelor's degree.
 Learn more about what campus life at U of Delaware is really like by watching a few campus videos.

 University of Missouri - Columbia is among your top options if you're planning on studying Textile & Apparel Studies.
 Graduates of the Textile Studies program make around $39,700 for their early career, and $39,700 in their mid career.
 The setting in a major city is wonderful for students trying to find adequate possibilities for social networking, adventure, and discovery.